KeremAR/DevOps-Cheat/Interview/Interview-readme.md

 **25. How do you prevent a file from being pushed every time?**
     Add the file's name or a matching pattern to the `.gitignore` file in the project's root directory.
 Git will then ignore changes to that file.

+**25a.
+How do you remove just one specific commit from your branch (without altering later commits)?**
+    Use `git revert <commit_hash>`.
+This creates a *new* commit that exactly reverses the changes made in the specified commit, preserving the project history.

+**25b.
+You accidentally pushed unnecessary files in the last commit.
+How can you remove them from the remote without messing up history for others?**
+    1. Remove the files locally: `git rm --cached <file_to_remove>` (keeps local copy, removes from Git tracking) or `git rm <file_to_remove>` (removes completely).
+    2. Amend the previous commit: `git commit --amend --no-edit` (adds the removal to the last commit without changing its message).
+    3. Push carefully: `git push --force-with-lease origin <branch_name>`. **Warning:** This rewrites remote history.
+Use `--force-with-lease` for safety, and ensure no one else has based work on the bad commit.

+**25c.
+How to fix Linux/Windows case sensitivity conflicts in Git (e.g., "file" and "File" committed on Linux)?**
+    Windows filesystems are typically case-insensitive.
+If both "file" and "File" exist in Git history, checking out on Windows will cause problems.
+To fix, use Git's rename command *on a case-sensitive system* (like Linux): `git mv File temp_name && git mv temp_name file` (or the other way around).
+Commit this rename.
+This explicitly tells Git about the case change.

+**25d.
+How do you completely remove a commit from Git history?**
+    Use interactive rebase: `git rebase -i <commit_hash_BEFORE_the_one_to_remove>`.
+In the editor that opens, find the line with the commit you want to delete, and change `pick` to `drop` (or delete the line).
+Save and exit. **Warning:** This rewrites history and requires a force push (`git push --force-with-lease`).
+Use with extreme caution, especially on shared branches.

 **26. What's the difference between TCP and UDP?**
     *   **TCP:** Connection-oriented, reliable (guarantees packet order and delivery), slower.
 Used for web (HTTP/S), email (SMTP).
     *   **UDP:** Connectionless, unreliable (no delivery/order guarantee), faster.
 Used for streaming (video/audio), DNS.

+**26a.
+What's the difference between binding to localhost (127.0.0.1) and 0.0.0.0?**
+    *   **`localhost` (or `127.0.0.1`):** Binds only to the loopback interface.
+The service is accessible *only* from the same machine where it's running.
+    *   **`0.0.0.0`:** Binds to *all* available network interfaces on the host (Ethernet, Wi-Fi, loopback, etc.).
+The service is accessible from other machines on the network (using the host's actual IP address) as well as locally.

 **27. Quick Definitions:**
     *   **Istio:** A popular service mesh for Kubernetes, managing communication between microservices.